 Government authorities in the U.S. at the federal, state and local level and in other countries regulate, among other things, the research, development, manufacture, testing, quality control, approval, labeling, packaging, storage, record-keeping, promotion, advertising, distribution, post-approval monitoring and reporting, marketing and export and import of drug and biological products.
 Generally, before a new drug or, biologic can be marketed, considerable data demonstrating its quality, safety and efficacy must be obtained, organized into a format specific for each regulatory authority, submitted for review and approved, authorized, or cleared by the applicable regulatory authority.
 The process of obtaining regulatory approvals and the subsequent compliance with appropriate regional, federal, state, territorial and local statutes and regulations requires the expenditure of substantial time and financial resources.
 Failure to comply with the applicable requirements at any time during the product development process, approval process or following approval may subject an applicant to administrative actions or judicial sanctions.
 These actions and sanctions could include, among other actions, a regulatory agency's refusal to approve pending applications, withdrawal of an approval, license revocation, a clinical hold, untitled or warning letters, voluntary or mandatory product recalls or market withdrawals, product seizures, total or partial suspension of production or distribution, injunctions, fines, refusals of or debarment from government contracts, FDA debarment, exclusion from federal healthcare programs, restitution, disgorgement and civil or criminal fines or penalties.
 Any agency or judicial enforcement action could have a material adverse effect on our business, the market acceptance of our products and our reputation.
-Our drugs must be approved by the FDA through either a New Drug Application ("NDA"), or a Biologics License Application ("BLA"), process before they may be legally marketed in the U.S., and by similar processes for other regulatory regions.
-Moreover, the regulatory requirements governing our business are also evolving and will likely continue to evolve.
-By example, the FDA has issued a growing number of guidance documents that provide its interpretation of regulatory requirements, including, with respect to pharmacogenomic data and information.
+Our drugs must be approved by the FDA through either a New Drug Application ("NDA"), or a Biologics License Application ("BLA"), process before they may be legally marketed in the U.S., a stability, and purity, among other attributes.
+They also include in vitro and animal studies to assess safety and, in some cases, to establish a rationale for therapeutic use.
+The conduct of preclinical studies is subject to federal and state regulations and requirements, including Good Laboratory Practice ("GLP") regulations and requirements relating to animal testing.
+The sponsor submits the results of the preclinical tests, together with manufacturing information, analytical data, any available clinical data or literature and plans for clinical trials, among other things, to the FDA or other regulatory or oversight committee as part of an IND or Clinical Trial Application ("CTA").
+In the U.S., an IND is a request for authorization from the FDA to administer an investigational drug to humans, and must become effective before human clinical trials may begin.
+An IND will automatically become effective 30 days after receipt by the FDA, unless before that time the FDA raises concerns or questions and places the study on clinical hold.
+In that case, the IND sponsor and the FDA must resolve any outstanding FDA concerns or questions before clinical trials can proceed.
+Clinical holds may also be imposed by the FDA during the conduct of trials due to safety or compliance concerns.
+Some long-term preclinical testing, such as animal tests of reproductive adverse effects and carcinogenicity, may continue after the IND is submitted.